lostsidewalk/cultivator/README.md

 These instructions will guide you on how to set up and run the Cultivator project on your Raspberry Pi.

+This module comprises the back-end only, which must run on the Raspberry Pi device.

+The front-end, which can run from any network-connected device, is located here: https://github.com/lostsidewalk/cultivator-client.

 ### Prerequisites

 - Raspberry Pi board